-During the first phase of the Project, extending through mid-2011, the District will prepare a master plan, complete the detailed planning for the Project, acquire some equipment, install the information systems wiring and begin construction.
-The District expects to complete plans for the Project and submit them to the Office of Statewide Health Planning and Development of the State of California ("OSHPD") during January 2011 and receive approval from OSHPD by October 2011.
+In the first phase of the Project, extending through mid-2011, the District prepared a master plan, completed the detailed planning for the Project, acquired some equipment, installed the information systems wiring, and began construction.

-On August 2010, the District issued the remaining \$23,000,000 of additional general obligation bonds (Sonoma Valley Health Care District General Obligation Bonds, Election of 2008, Series B 2010) in order to finance the second and final phase of the Project.
-During this phase, which the District expects to complete in fiscal 2013, the District will complete all construction and improvement aspects of the Project and finish purchasing the equipment budgeted in the Project.
-Total project costs are estimated to be at least \$39 million and will be financed by bond proceeds, interest earned on temporarily invested bond proceeds and operations.
-Through June 30, 2011, the District has incurred \$7,485,588 in project costs and has made commitments for additional planning, construction and project management costs in the amount of \$27,768,000.
+In August 2010, the District issued \$23,000,000 of additional general obligation bonds (Sonoma Valley Health Care District General Obligation Bonds, Election of 2008, Series B 2010) in order to finance the second and final phase of the Project.
+During this phase, which the District expects to complete in fiscal year 2013, the District will complete all construction and improvement aspects of the Project and finish purchasing the equipment budgeted in the Project.
+Total project costs are estimated to be at least \$39,000,000 and will be financed by bond proceeds, interest earned on temporarily invested bond proceeds and operations.
+Through June 30, 2012, the District has incurred \$12,179,716 in project costs and has made commitments for additional planning, construction and project management costs in the amount of \$39,737,358.